kingsley345/Neighborhood-Helper/README.md

-# Neighborhood Helper — Local Demo
+# Neighborhood Helper — PROJECT PLAN
 # Neighborhood Helper
 *Connecting Local Needs and Skills in the Community**
 _Project by: KINGSLEY OODO — 2025_